 ABOUT THE CO-DIRECTOR:

 Dr. R. David Fish, a highly respected interventional cardiologist and leader at THI, is co-director of the Center for Heart Valve Disease.
 Dr. Fish also is director of Interventional Cardiology Research and Education at THI, with special interests in interventional cardiology, coronary and peripheral vascular stents, cardiac electrophysiology, and pacemakers.

-The new Center for Heart Valve Disease focuses on all aspects of valvular heart disease, including improved replacement procedures with less invasive technology and the use of adult stem cell therapy.
+The Center for Heart Valve Disease focuses on all aspects of valvular heart disease, including improved replacement procedures with less invasive technology and the use of adult stem cell therapy.

 Understanding Heart Valve Disease